mblarsen/jQuery-throttle/README.md

 ## Options

 action: The callback you would normally attach to the element.
 init: An optional callback that is invoked every first event on the element.
 reset: An optional callback that is invoked on every event.
 update: An optional callback that is invoked when the event is throtteled.

 timeout: The delay before invoking the action callback.
-Events are throtteled within this time.
-Default: 200ms
+Events are throtteled within this time. **Default: 200ms**
-max: The max time to throttle the event.
-Default 400ms
+max: The max time to throttle the event. **Default: 400ms**
+event: The event to throttle. **Default: click**
 state: An object that is passed to each of the above methods.

 If you want to maintain the state return it in each function: action, init, reset, update.
 If you don't the state will remain the same.